Battle of Bayou Meto: Background

 In early 1863, during the American Civil War, the Confederate situation in the state of Arkansas looked bleak.
 Union forces had won two significant victories in northwestern Arkansas in 1862, and had occupied the Mississippi River town of Helena.
 January 1863 saw the loss of Arkansas Post, and an attempt to retake Helena on July 4 was bloodily repulsed.
 Union forces wished to control the Arkansas River, and the Union victory in the Siege of Vicksburg had freed up previously-occupied troops for service in Arkansas.
 Major General Frederick Steele was placed in command of Union forces at Helena.
 Steele began an offensive movement against the state capital and Arkansas River stronghold of Little Rock on August 10 and 11.

 His men reached Clarendon on August 17, where they were joined by a cavalry force commanded by Brigadier General John W. Davidson.
-However, Steele's forced was wracked with disease and the Union commander sent Davidson and his cavalry across the river, while moving the rest of his force upriver to DeValls Bluff, which was believed to be a healthier location.
+However, Steele's force was wracked with disease and the Union commander sent Davidson and his cavalry across the river, while moving the rest of his force upriver to DeValls Bluff, which was believed to be a healthier location.
 On the Confederate side, Lieutenant General Theophilus Holmes had fallen ill and was replaced by Major General Sterling Price.
 Price responded to the Union movements by ordering cavalry commanded by Brigadier Generals Lucius M. Walker and John S. Marmaduke to gather at Brownsville, which was on the road to Little Rock.
 Walker and Marmaduke had both fought at Helena, where an intense feud between the two generals had formed.
 Price also ordered the construction of defensive positions across the river from Little Rock.
 He was aware, though, that his position was only really tenable if the Union attacked head-on, which was unlikely, as the Arkansas River could easily be crossed at many places downriver from the city.
 The Confederate position at Fort Smith on the Arkansas on the western side of the state was also threatened, and Price began removing stored materials from Little Rock and preparing to evacuate.
 On August 26, part of Davidson's command encountered Marmaduke near Brownsville, and drove the outnumbered Confederates back in the Battle of Brownsville.
 The next day, Marmaduke and Walker fell back to the far side of the Bayou Meto River, which was 12 miles northeast of Little Rock.